-Members of the Emergency Response Team ("ERT") are MSJ's primary responders and decisionmakers in certain levels of disasters and emergencies as set forth in this Plan, in consultation with the President, Provost, and/or Vice President Compliance, Risk and Legal Affairs/General Counsel.
+Members of the Emergency Response Team ("ERT") are MSJ's primary responders and decision-makers in certain levels of disasters and emergencies as set forth in this Plan, in consultation with the President, Provost, and/or Vice President Compliance, Risk and Legal Affairs/General Counsel.
 They ascertain the scope of an incident, advise the President, establish response strategies and tactics, deploy resources, and initiate the emergency recovery process.
 The ERT also convenes to review and revise this Plan, as needed.
 The ERT is comprised of the following individuals:

 - MSJ Chief of Police (or the senior MSJ Police Officer on duty if the Chief of Police is unavailable)

 - Chief Financial Officer

 - Captain, MSJ Police Department

 - Dean of Students

 - Director of Building & Grounds

 - Associate Provost for Campus Technology

 - Vice President of University Communications or Designee

 - Associate Provost for Academic Affairs

-- Full-time Faculty Employee appointed by the Provost for three academic years
+- Full-time Faculty Employee appointed by the Provost for each academic year

-- Full-time Staff Employee recommended by the Coordinating Representatives of the Staff Assembly (CRSA) and approved by the President for three academic years
+- Full-time Staff Employee recommended by the Coordinating Representatives of the Staff Assembly (CRSA) and approved by the President each academic year

-- Full-Time Athletic Department Employee appointed by the Athletic Director for three academic years
+- Full-Time Athletic Department Employee appointed by the Athletic Director each academic year